tscholze/kotlin-kpi-native-blinkt/README.md

 ## Special thanks to

-- BitSpittle and TheDome from the [Kobweb Discord](https://discord.com/invite/5NZ2GKV5Cs) to support Kotlin beginners like me
+BitSpittle and TheDome from the [Kobweb Discord](https://discord.com/invite/5NZ2GKV5Cs) to support Kotlin beginners like me.

 ## License